unproductive-labs/isekai-world-state/players/adb6ec9d/messages.md

 > I throw a sleeping spell at Dave the merchant and borrow his artifacts.
 Give me a list please

 Your sleeping spell cascades over Dave in shimmering waves.
 He yawns, stretches, then cheerfully lists his wares: "Crystal compass, healing potions, mystery scrolls, enchanted rope, lucky coins!"
 He's perfectly fine—embarrassed but alive.

+---

+## 2025-07-30 22:13:09

+> I take all these items.
+I ask him what the compass, scrolls and rope do.
+Plz describe

+Dave chuckles as you gather the items.
+"The compass finds hidden paths, scrolls cast wild random magic, rope never breaks and helps before you ask!
+The coins land sideways—they suggest third options when you're stuck!"